The Mergers & Acquisitions Review: Japan

 Corporate Governance Code

-The Tokyo Stock Exchange adopted Japan's Corporate Governance Code (CGC) in 2015, with an amendment thereto in 2018, in response to the increasing globalisation of the world economy and growing expectations for established rules of conduct for directors of Japanese listed companies.
-The CGC takes a 'comply or explain' approach; namely listed companies are not required to comply with each principle set out in the Code, but they are required to explain the reason if they do not comply with any of the Code's principles.
+The Tokyo Stock Exchange adopted Japan's Corporate Governance Code (CGC) in 2015, with amendments in 2018 and 2021, in response to the increasing globalisation of the world economy and growing expectations for established rules of conduct for directors of Japanese listed companies.
+The CGC takes a 'comply or explain' approach; namely, listed companies are not required to comply with each principle set out in the Code, but they are required to explain the reason if they do not comply with any of the Code's principles.
 Although the CGC is just 'soft law' and is not legally required to be complied with nor enforceable by the courts, listed companies are obligated to comply with the CGC to continue their listing on the Exchange; as a result, adherence to the CGC has become an established custom by listed companies and it is expected that the courts would recognise the CGC principles as appropriate rules of conduct applicable to directors of all Japanese listed companies.

 Listed companies have been making changes partially in response to the JSC as well.
 The number of listed companies with defensive protections against hostile takeovers is continuously decreasing.
 At peak in 2008, 569 listed companies had takeover defence measures in place (approximately 24 per cent of all listed companies).
-This has since declined to 377 listed companies (approximately 10 per cent of all listed companies) as of April 2019.
-In addition, there were five hostile takeovers launched against listed companies in 2019, the second highest number on record.
-Only one of these five has been successful, however, and it is still difficult in Japan to successfully take over listed companies if management opposes the transaction.
+This has since declined to 311 listed companies (approximately 8 per cent of all listed companies) as of April 2020.8 In addition, there were five hostile takeovers launched against listed companies in 2019, the second highest number on record.
+Only one of these five has been successful, however, and it is still difficult in Japan to successfully take over a listed company if management opposes the transaction.
 See Section V.i, where one unsuccessful hostile takeover is discussed.